gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 - Weights are saved to NVS once per queue drain (not per sample); `Preferencable::setDouble` also skips writes when the value hasn't changed, limiting flash wear.

 The RLS state (`P`, gate EMA) is RAM-only.
-At boot, `trainAIModels()` rebuilds it for already-ready models from the retained bootstrap samples (`initOnlineStateFromLearnData`); with no samples it falls back to a conservative default covariance.
+At boot, `trainAIModels()` rebuilds it for online models (those at `LEARN_SAVE_COUNT` samples that have trained) from the retained bootstrap samples (`initOnlineStateFromLearnData`); with no samples it falls back to a conservative default covariance.
+Online RLS only runs once a model has reached `LEARN_SAVE_COUNT` — below that, samples go to the bootstrap file and the model is re-batch-fit at each boot instead.

 ---

 ## Prediction and safety rails

-`Wheel::goalRoutine()` asks the model for a pulse time via `getAiPredictionTime()` when `canUseAiPrediction()` (AI enabled + model ready).
-The lookup-table timing is only a bootstrap fallback; an accepted AI prediction replaces it directly.
+`Wheel::goalRoutine()` asks the model for a pulse time via `getAiPredictionTime()` when `canUseAiPrediction()` (AI enabled + `trainedSampleCount > 0`).
 Two checks reject bad predictions:

 1. **Validity:** invalid inputs (e.g. tank at/below goal pressure) return 0, rejected by the `aiPredict > 0` check → the corner falls back to the lookup-table timing.